liamoconnor87/local_directory/README.md

 Running Code Locally
 ----------------------------
 >1.
-Go to GitHub Repositry. -https://https://github.com/liamoconnor87/local_directory
+Go to GitHub Repository. -https://https://github.com/liamoconnor87/local_directory
 >2.
 Click on the **Clone or Download** button in **green** and copy the URL link to the repository in the address box - https://github.com/liamoconnor87/local_directory.git
 >![image](README_files/images/dwnld-repo.png)
 >3.
 Head into your terminal and **cd** to the path where you would like to clone the repository.